jacoblister/spingate/README.md

 |1            | when load - accum <= bit0, phase <= store           |
 |             | when store - bit0 <= bit0 NAND accum, phase <= load |

+# I/O

+SpinGate does not support I/O, however, the begining of a program can be used to set the state of the data register, and the data register can be considered as output at the completion of a program

 # Implementation
 A SpinGate machine can be implemented in JavaScript as follows: